Janani-Sankarasubramanian/Photoshop-in-Python/README.md

 # Photoshop-in-Python
 Implemented a sobel edge detector in Python with numpy.

-You could also control Brightness, Contrast and Blur with this.
+Other functionalities implemented are:
+1. Adding/Removing Brightness
+2. Adding/Removing Contrast
+3. Adding Blur